SocialFinance/deadman-switch/README.md

 ## TODO

+- User Interface: Create a Play Scala web application for querying expirations and warnings (In-Progress)
 - Java client lib
-- User Interface: Create a Play Scala web application for querying expirations and warnings
 - Java annotations lib: Add the ability to annotate java methods with @Schedule and @Complete (nice-to-have)
 - Play Scala lib: Add actions for scheduling and completing tasks (optional)